-2. Bring the charged ebonite rod near the conducting pith ball, trying not to touch it.
+2. Bring the charged ebonite rod near the conducting pith (or aluminum) ball, trying not to touch it.
 Note its behavior.
-Explain using a series of diagrams and text.
+Is the behavior the same or different from the ball?

-3. Bring the charged ebonite rod near the pith ball, this time letting the pith ball touch the charged rod.
-Note and explain the behavior observed using a series of diagrams and text.
+3. Bring the charged ebonite rod near the dry paper, this time letting the paper touch the charged rod.
+What did you observe?